 Gain an insight into the role of an analytical chemist.

-You'll care for animals used in scientific and medical research.
-You'll care for rats and mice, but other species are used and the different requirements of each mean that working environments vary.
+You'll care for animals used in scientific and medical research, such as rats and mice, but other species are used and the different requirements of each mean that working environments vary.

-You don't need a degree or HND, as many employers will be more concerned with your interest in animal care.
+You don't need a degree or HND, as many employers are more concerned with your interest in animal care.
 However, these degrees may prove useful: